sandipsahoo2k2/my/articles/engineering/resume_template.md

 * Hide everything else which doesn't matter for your next interview.
 * Have 2 to 4 bullets for your experience in an org
 * Have quantitave data rather than jargon of words that doesn't convey what you achieved.
-* Have a strong linkedin profile clean, concise and showcase your achivements and skills.
+* Have a strong linkedin profile.
+* Try to keep Clean, concisely showcase your achivements and skills.
 * If you use AWS/Google/Azure in your project definitely highlight in your profile.
 * If you dont have a professional experience in cloud technology, you must do a certifications and add it in your resume.